ashish-gehani/Trimmer/README.md

 Description of manifest file
 ----------------------------

 **Trimmer** provides a simple but powerful mechanism for specifying the deployment context to be used for program specialization, similar to the approach used by [OCCAM](https://github.com/ashish-gehani/OCCAM/).
-This consists of a _manifest_ file of key-valeue pairs in JSON format to describe the context for a target application:
+This consists of a _manifest_ file of key-value pairs in JSON format to describe the context for a target application:

 ```
 { "main" : "prog.bc"